Iasa-Global/btabok/pages/competency_model/security.md

 | | -   Learner will be able to explain what incident management is
 | | -   Learner will be able to explain what a patching strategy is
 | | -   Learner will be able to explain what a root cause analysis is
-| **CITA -- Specialist** | -   Learner will be able to define the requirements for the implementation of the incident management, patching and problem detection strategies.
+| **CITA -- Professional** | -   Learner will be able to define the requirements for the implementation of the incident management, patching and problem detection strategies.
 | | -   Learner will be able to ensure the compliance with end-of-life (EOL) policies for software systems.
 | | -   Learner will be able to ensure the hardening of software and hardware is in place and working as expected.
-| **CITA -- Professional** | -   Learner will be able to explain why strategies for continuous monitoring, problem detection and incident management should be aligned to the business strategy and goal.
+| **CITA -- Distinguished** | -   Learner will be able to explain why strategies for continuous monitoring, problem detection and incident management should be aligned to the business strategy and goal.
 | | -   Learner will be able to align EOL policies to external regulations

 ## Business continuity and disaster recovery planning